 I welcome the Minister, my near neighbour, to his new post.
 When will the Government actually provide adequate funds properly to support these special young people?

 The hon.
-Gentleman will be pleased to know that, shortly, the Government will announce the winners of applicants to their social impact bond to provide funding for those local authorities to improve outcomes in education, training and employment for care leavers.
+Gentleman will be pleased to know that, shortly, the Government will announce the winning applicants to their social impact bond to provide funding for local authorities to improve outcomes in education, training and employment for care leavers.

 I thank my hon.
 Friend for her warm words and wholeheartedly agree that, where possible, children are of course looked after best by their own families.
 That is why the troubled families programme, in which we are investing £1 billion through to 2020, is working with those families to reduce the need for children to go into care.
 I am delighted to tell her that the results in December show a decrease in the number of children in need in that programme.